- Read 301 times

 We continued to cycle along, through the shore, in this sleepy island town with only a few cars frequenting our sight, and made our way to 2.
 Faridzuan Motel Che Hamid, which has 20 rooms available for lodging.
-Rates start from RM80 to RM90 per room.
+Rates start at RM80 to RM90 per room.
 This motel is built right in front of the beach, and we appreciated not only the smell of the sea air and the sound of the overlapping waves, but also the scenic seaside view jazzed up with the coconut trees lined horizontally close by, as if inviting us out to see them up close amidst the blue expanse.

 From the motel, we saw boats parked, flipped upside down, and there’s a sandy space in between the motel and the sea, big enough for some beach games.

 And of course, the fun would not be complete without food to feast on.
 So, remember that guests can also request for a BBQ dinner from the motel staff.
 Also, there’s a canteen located right beside the motel that serves local food to satisfy your cravings.
 A seaside dinner is one option you dare not miss!